jsrao1098/ucv/README.md

 # **Sozer** Hospital-Management-System

-Free Java project for Management Hospital Using J2EE and Hibernate With Prefect Design Pattern Methodology in this topic
+Free Java project for Management Hospital Using J2EE and Hibernate With Prefect Design Pattern Methodology in this topic related

 # Used Technologies
 1. Java Web Application building using ( JSP - Servlet )